About

 We fight so that all may live free.

 We believe that no human life should be for sale.
-Children and teenagers, men and women are exploited for sex and labor in our city every day.
+Children, teens, and adults of all genders are exploited for sex and labor in our city every day.
 We exist to change that.

 Preventing Exploitation